naraujodc/Decision_Tree_App/README.md

 pip install -r requirements.txt
 ```
-4. In the terminal, make sure you are in `MLStreamlitApp`.
+4. In the terminal, make sure you are in `Decision_Tree_App`.
 If not, cd into it.
 5. In the terminal, run the app on Streamlit.
 ```
 streamlit run decision-tree.py